jeremy-w/ayadn/README.md

 ## Contact

-Contact me on ADN [(@ericd)](http://alpha.app.net/ericd) if you have questions, ideas, if you've found bugs, or... if you know Ruby and you want to help a newbie to code better. ;)
+Contact me on ADN [(@ericd)](http://alpha.app.net/ericd) if you have questions, ideas, or... if you know Ruby and you want to help a newbie to code better. ;)

+The handle for the app itself is [@ayadn](http://alpha.app.net/ayadn) and will be used for support, bug report, etc.

 Don't bother with @ayaio or @aya_tests, they are bots.
-The handle for the app itself is [@ayadn](http://alpha.app.net/ayadn).

 ## Credits